knights, chivalry, knighthood, order of knights, order of chivalry, chivalric order, knightly order, order of knighthood

 He remains an enduring symbol of courage and integrity, inspiring the Hospitallers of Saint Thomas of Canterbury in their commitment to Church principles.

-• Preserve the authentic tradition of the Hospitallers of Saint Thomas of Canterbury at Acre by supporting St Thomas’ Hospital in London and continuing the legacy of St Thomas Becket, the martyr of Canterbury, through religious activities and ceremonies.
+• Preserve the authentic tradition of the English crusaders by supporting St Thomas’ Hospital in London and continuing the legacy of St Thomas Becket, the martyr of Canterbury, through religious activities and ceremonies.

 • Organise and participate in community outreach programmes, including providing aid to the homeless, veterans, and the sick.